mauroalberti/glace/README.md

 <h3>Program output</h3>

-The output consists of a set of ascii files for GIS import, each one corresponding to an input Glas binary file, and a binary file for height variation analysis with the HeightVarGLA program (currently available at <a href="http://www.malg.eu/heightvar.php">http://www.malg.eu/heightvar.php</a>).
+The output consists of a set of ascii files for GIS import, each one corresponding to an input Glas binary file, and a binary file for height variation analysis with the HeightVarGLA program.

 You can find further methodology details in Alberti & Biscaro (2010).

 <h3>References</h3>

 Alberti, M., Biscaro, D., 2010.
 Height variation detection in polar regions from ICESat satellite altimetry.
 Computers & Geosciences 36, 1-9.

-<h3>Web references</h3>

 <i>GLA 12 Records: Release 34</i> at <a href="http://nsidc.org/data/docs/daac/glas_altimetry/gla12_records_r34.html">http://nsidc.org/data/docs/daac/glas_altimetry/gla12_records_r34.html</a>

-<i>ICESat data import</i> at <a href="http://malg.eu/icesatimport.php">http://malg.eu/icesatimport.php</a>

-<i>Height variations in nearest measures</i> at <a href="http://www.malg.eu/heightvar.php">http://www.malg.eu/heightvar.php</a>